-- Gasoline consumption is limited to fuel consumption by passenger cars, light trucks, and motorcycles; while a small share of these vehicle types may in fact have diesel-fueled engines, the share is assumed to be small enough that it can be ignored in the current iteration of this methodology. - Diesel consumption is limited to buses, single-unit trucks, and combination trucks; while a small share of these vehicle types may in fact have gasoline-fueled engines, the share is assumed to be small enough that it can be ignored in the current iteration of this methodology. - Gasoline and diesel sales and consumption for equipment other than vehicle transportation is assumed negligible relative to vehicle transportation but assumed consumed within the same spatial and temporal boundary.
+- Gasoline consumption is limited to fuel consumption by passenger cars, light trucks, and motorcycles; while a small share of these vehicle types may in fact have diesel-fueled engines, without precise data, the share is assumed de minimis in the current iteration of this methodology. - Diesel consumption is limited to buses, single-unit trucks, and combination trucks; while a small share of these vehicle types may in fact have gasoline-fueled engines, without precise data, the share is assumed de minimis in the current iteration of this methodology. - Gasoline and diesel sales and consumption for equipment other than vehicle transportation is assumed negligible relative to vehicle transportation but assumed consumed within the same spatial and temporal boundary.